SLaks/SLaks.Blog/_posts/2015-11-18-common-crypto-pitfalls.md

 categories: [cryptography, security, mistakes]
 ---

+When writing code that deals with security or cryptography, there are a number of mistakes that many people make; some obvious and some quite subtle.
+This post describes the most common mistakes I've seen and why they're wrong.

 #Don't re-invent the car
 Correctly using cryptographic primitives is _hard_.
 If at all possible, you should not use raw cryptographic primitives (even well-accepted ones like AES, RSA, or SHA2) directly; instead, you should use professionally-built and reviewed protocols that use these systems, such as TLS, [NaCl](http://nacl.cr.yp.to/), [Keyczar](https://github.com/google/keyczar), and others.